 If you don’t manage your career as a construction project engineer, someone else will.
-That’s because your skills fit into many roles, leaving you vulnerable to revolving job assignments that have little regard for the career direction you prefer.
-Managing your career means first managing your skills.
+That’s because your skills fit into many roles, leaving you vulnerable to revolving job assignments that have little regard for the project engineer job description you prefer.
+Managing your career as a project engineer means first managing your skills.

 The best way to do this is to have a clear understanding of the work you want to do in the coming years.
-Our previous article on project engineers covered the typical career progression, as well as some not so typical paths.
-If you look ten years into the future, and realize you don’t want to be a construction project manager, then you should start planning right away for the role you would prefer.
+Our previous article on what a construction project management job description should look like covered the typical career progression, as well as some project manager resources.
+If you look ten years into the future and realize you don’t want to be a construction project manager, then you should start planning right away for the role you would prefer.

-Even if the typical path is right for you, it still pays to take charge of your career rather than leaving it up to the will of others.
-If you are at mid-career level or later, it’s not too late to change where your career takes you next, since many of the project engineer skills apply to related jobs.
-So, regardless of where you are, it’s a good idea to look ahead and decide where you want to be in the coming years.
+Even if the typical path is right for you, it still pays to take charge of your project engineer job description rather than leaving it up to the will of others.
+If you are at mid-career level or later, it’s not too late to change where your project engineer career takes you next, since many of the project engineer skills apply to related jobs.
+So, regardless of how many items you’ve checked off your project engineer job description, it’s a good idea to look ahead and decide where you want to be in the coming years.

 If you don’t manage your career, 10 or 20 years will pass and you’ll look back and wonder why you are where you are.